 If your loved one is resistant to bathing, it may be helpful to identify the cause of their resistance.
 Are they experiencing pain or discomfort?
 Are they feeling overwhelmed by the task?
 Are they experiencing a delusion or hallucination that is making them afraid?
 Once you have identified the cause, you can work with your loved one and possibly a healthcare professional to find a solution.
 This may involve addressing the underlying issue (such as providing pain medication or a delusion), or finding a way to make the task more manageable (such as using a shower seat or providing additional assistance).

-It is important to remember that caring for a loved one with dementia can be physically and emotionally challenging.
+Remembering that caring for a loved one with dementia can be physically and emotionally challenging.
 Taking breaks and seeking support from friends, family, and professional resources such as support groups and respite care is okay.
 Taking care of yourself is essential to providing the best care for your loved one.

 Seeking professional help